mingu6/TopometricLoc/README.md

 Run `src/evaluate.py` to generate results.
 Script uniformly (spatially) samples the full query traverse as a starting point for global localization and runs each method (ours or comparisons) until convergence.
 It stores results in `RESULTS_DIR` with a description of the experiment which is automatically generated if none is provided (see --help for more information).

+Model parameters for each method are stored in the `src/params/` folder as yaml files.

 `src/results.py` aggregates results into tables and outputs them as `.tex` files using pandas.
 The input to this script is a csv file storing the traverse/method/exper description information about the experiments to be aggregated.

 # Other